1. Who are we?

 b) To send you informational and promotional content in accordance with your marketing preferences.
 You can stop receiving our promotional emails by following the opt-out instructions included in every email.

 Types of communications: By processing your Personal Information under Legitimate Interest, you will receive any specific piece(s) of information you requested, as well as allowing us to send you appropriate and useful communications.
-This includes but is not limited to; invitations to our industry leading events and webinars, our latest assets (whitepapers, guides, reports, infographics, videos and case studies) and promotional offers on software and services.
+This includes but is not limited to; invitations to our industry leading events and webinars, our latest assets (whitepapers, guides, reports, infographics, videos, and case studies) and promotional offers on software and services.
 If you are a Customer of HAYNE Solutions, you will also receive product updates.
 At any time, completely unsubscribe/opt-out of our marketing by clicking the opt-out link in any emails you receive from us.
 The link will always be in the footer of the email.
 You can also stop receiving emails from us using that same link.
-If you don’t have an email from us to hand and want to update your preferences, please email us.
+If you do not have an email from us to hand and want to update your preferences, please email us.

 c) To bill and collect money owed to us by our Customers.
 This includes sending you emails, invoices, receipts and statements of account and other credit control activities.
 To learn more about the steps we take to safeguard that data, see Section 14 below.